Affordability and Student Loan Debt

 Repayment Options for Federal Student Loans

-There are several repayment options for Federal Direct Stafford Loans, each designed to meet the specific needs of student borrowers, including Standard Repayment, Graduated Repayment, Extended Repayment, and Income-Based Repayment.
+There are several repayment options for Federal Direct Loans, each designed to meet the specific needs of student borrowers, including Standard Repayment, Graduated Repayment, Extended Repayment, and Income-Based Repayment.

 When choosing a repayment plan keep in mind that the longer you take to repay the loan the more total interest you’ll be paying.